This primary Social Work Value involves helping individuals, groups, and communities in need and addressing social problems

 What is Cultural Humility?

-An example of this defense mechanism: Mary hates her boss but really needs this job.
-Unconsciously, she acts incredibly caring and helpful to her boss and defends her whenever anyone says bad things about her.
+Mary hates her boss but unconsciously acts incredibly caring and helpful to her, and defends her forcefully whenever anyone complains about her.

 What is Reaction Formation?

-This attachment style is characterized by an inability to feel safe and accepted and to connect fully in relationships, often including a great deal of anxiety about being abandoned by people
+This attachment style is often characterized by a hypervigilance about relationships and a great deal of anxiety about being abandoned by people

 According to this ethical principle, Social Workers support and encourage client opportunities to identify and address their own needs.